douglasgreen/outlines/computing/operating_systems/linux.md

 ### Understanding Open Source in Linux

 To grasp the essence of Linux, one must understand the concept of open source, a foundational element that not only powers Linux but also shapes its community and development.
-In this section, we\'ll explore the concept of open source and the role of open source communities, especially as they relate to Linux.
+In this section, we'll explore the concept of open source and the role of open source communities, especially as they relate to Linux.

 #### The Concept of Open Source